reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ## High-level Overview of Spring Actuator

-Let's start with a short primer on Spring Actuator.
+Let's start with a short primer on Spring Boot Actuator.

-At a high level, when we work with Actuator, we do the following steps:
+On a high level, when we work with Actuator, we do the following steps:

 1. Add Actuator as a dependency to our project
 2. Enable and expose the endpoints